microsoft/DMF/DmfSamples/InterfaceSample1/README.md

 Abstract:

-    LegacyProtocol Sample: Demonstrates how to use the Legacy DMF (Protocol/Transport) Interface to dynamically attach a Child Module to a Parent Module at runtime instead of compile time as is normally done.
+    InterfaceClientTransport1 Sample: Demonstrates how to use the DMF (Protocol/Transport) Interface to dynamically bind (attach) a Child Module to a Parent Module at runtime instead of compile time as is normally done.
 This feature allows a driver to implement a generic Protocol.
-Then, the driver chooses a Transport specific implementation at runtime.
+Then, the driver chooses an Transport specific implementation at runtime.
                                       For example, a Protocol could implement a Latch that opens and closes.
 Then, the Transport might allow that Protocol to execute over HID, USB, or PCI.
-                           In this example, the registry is used to indicate which Transport should load, 1 or 2.
-                           Then, that Transport Module is created and attached to the Protocol Module.
-In EvtDeviceD0Entry() this driver displays "Hello, world!" via the Protocol which then calls the attached Transport to do the actual work.

 Environment: